GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     Permissions that are reported for a file or directory to have regardless of actual Cloud Storage permissions.
 Can be either in octal or symbolic format that accepted by FsPermission class.
+This permission needs to be set when the default file system is set to gs instead of hdfs in yarn-site.xml.

 *   `fs.gs.delegation.token.binding` (not set by default)